MkuuWaUjinga/DeepMDP-SSL4RL/Readme.md

 Representation learning for RL promises to alleviate two problems agents face in real-world environments:
  - Learning good policies from high dimensional and noisy input.
- - Ensure robustness and generalization outsided test environment (often simulated).
+ - Ensure robustness and generalization outside test environment (often simulated).

 DeepMDP is one of the first algorithms in this area that brings theoretical guarantees to the deep learning world.
 In line with that it also shows good empirical results in comparison to model-free RL.
 It can be combined with any model-free policy learning strategy.
 In the paper the author's used C51.
-We are going to
-use a DQN for simplicity.
+We are going to use a DQN for simplicity.

-Since the code was not published we provide an implementation of the algorithm in connection with a DQN.
+Since the code was not published we provide an implementation of the algorithm with a DQN as base algorithm.
 Along with the code we also ran experiments to check the author's claims.
 Have a look at the [report](https://github.com/MkuuWaUjinga/deepmdp-repro/blob/master/report.pdf) to learn more about our results.